 If your campus organization or group is planning an outdoor activity, consult with the AC of that building(s) to make sure there are no scheduling conflicts and notice, if necessary, is given to the residents.
 It is important that any outdoor activity not cause unacceptable noise levels or safety problems.
 Any use of amplified sound must be approved by the Director of Residence Life and/or Director of Student Activities.

 Pets are not allowed in any of the residential facilities, even to visit, because of health, sanitation, and noise concerns.
 The only exceptions are fish (in a tank less than 10 gallons) and registered guide dogs accompanying sight-impaired persons.
 Assistance animals are also permitted, and you may contact the Dean of Students, Director of Residence Life, or the Director of the Center for Academic Resource for more information.
 Any other exceptions to this policy must be approved by the Director of Residence Life.
 Violation of this policy can result in a minimum fine is $50.
-In addition, a special cleaning charge of $150 or more (depending on the size of the space) can be assessed to any residents who violate this policy as a general precaution to eliminate any allergens, deep clean, and/or to remove any smells.
+In addition, a special cleaning charge (depending on the size of the space) can be assessed to any residents who violate this policy as a general precaution to eliminate any allergens, deep clean, and/or to remove any smells.

-- All material must be cleared through the Department of Residence Life.
+In general, all material must be cleared through the Department of Residence Life.
 A maximum of 45 copies may be left at the Department of Residence Life to be distributed through student staff to all residential facilities.

 Programming in residential facilities is a comprehensive venture planned and implemented by your residence life staff and area/apartment councils.
 The purpose of many of the activities is to provide an opportunity for you to be exposed to knowledge, new ideas, different philosophies and thought-provoking stimuli as well as provide fun social opportunities.